upbound/docs/content/providers/provider-terraform/migrate-hcl.md

         value: crossplanevm
 ```

-An equivalent Crossplane native managed resource relies on the provider-aws
+A Crossplane native managed resource relies on the provider-aws
 instead:

 ```yaml